Tory leadership race: BBC to host TV debate for final two

 Our Next Prime Minister will be broadcast on BBC One at 21:00 BST on Monday, presented by Sophie Raworth.

-Tory MPs are continuing to vote this week to decide which of Rishi Sunak, Penny Mordaunt, Liz Truss, and Kemi Badenoch will go forward to a nationwide vote by party members.
+Tory MPs are continuing to vote this week to decide which of Rishi Sunak, Penny Mordaunt and Liz Truss will go forward to a nationwide vote by party members.

 TV debates have already taken place on Channel 4 and ITV.

-The BBC has confirmed that all four remaining candidates have agreed to participate in the debate if they make it to the final two, after Sky was forced to cancel its own planned debate when Mr Sunak and Ms Truss declined to take part.
+The BBC has confirmed that all three remaining candidates have agreed to participate in the debate if they make it to the final two, after Sky News was forced to cancel its own planned debate when Mr Sunak and Ms Truss declined to take part.

 Jonathan Munro, the interim director of BBC News and Current Affairs, said: "We're delighted to be offering BBC audiences the chance to be part of this pivotal moment in politics and hear, first hand, from the final two candidates as they compete to succeed Boris Johnson as prime minister."